Recess labs is a curated community of people exploring early-stage ideas.

 You can think of us like a pre-idea incubator or a group EIR program.
 We bring a bunch of talented people together for an extended period to explore ideas and play around at the cutting edge of tech, design, and product.

-Are you an awesome engineer, designer, entrepreneur, or product person who is interested in exploring your own projects full-time?
+Are you an awesome engineer, designer, entrepreneur, or product person who is working on early-stage personal projects?
 You should join us.

 We've found that certain best practices can help people be more effective as they're working full-time on new ideas.
 We support Recess Fellows with: